TALK TO SALES

 Alternatives to account-based plans

 A health stipend is an excellent, hassle-free alternative to HRAs, HSAs, or FSAs.
-You can offer this taxable benefit to your employees as an upfront payment through a benefits expense card, like a lifestyle spending account (LSA).
+You can offer this taxable benefit to your employees as an upfront payment through a benefits expense card that’s tied to a lifestyle spending account (LSA).
 Or you can manage it like an HRA and reimburse your employees for their medical costs.

-Like an HRA, employees can use health stipends on various expenses, including vision expenses, prescription drugs, insurance premiums, and out-of-pocket expenses.
-But, because they have fewer regulations and eligibility requirements than an HRA, employees can use them for practically any eligible expenses you allow.
+Like an HRA, health stipends enable employees to use funds on various expenses, including vision care and dental expenses, insurance premiums, prescription medications, and other out-of-pocket medical costs.
+But, because they have fewer regulations and eligibility requirements, employees can use them for practically any eligible items you allow.

-A health stipend is an excellent choice for organizations employing 1099 contractors or international workers, as they’re eligible to participate.
+A health stipend is an excellent choice for organizations employing 1099 contractors or international workers, as they’re eligible to participate in stipends.
 If you have workers who receive advance premium tax credits (APTC), a health stipend allows them to use their benefits while remaining eligible for their credits.

 Conclusion

-As a small employer, you don’t have to limit your employees’ health coverage to manage costs.
-Several options are available to help you offer a quality health benefit on any budget.
+As an employer, you need to know all your options when it comes to designing a competitive health benefit that allows you to manage costs.
+Several attractive options are available outside of traditional health plans to help you offer a quality health benefit on any budget.
 Whether you go with an HRA, HSA, FSA, or health stipend, your employees will get the flexible coverage they expect, and you’ll get an affordable option your organization can manage.